mcsuGH/Bank-Tech-Test/README.md

 ## Instructions
 Clone this repository using `git clone https://github.com/mcsuGH/Bank-Tech-Test.git`\
 \
-Run `npm install` to install any dependencies then run `npm test` to run the tests for the code which will also give you the code coverage.\
+Run `npm install` to install any dependencies then run `npm run test` to run the tests for the code which will also give you the code coverage.\
 \
 To use the program, whilst in the main directory in the terminal, run `node` to open up Node, then use the command `const BankAccount = require('./lib/bankAccount')`.
 Create a new account using `const account = new BankAccount();` then use the functions `account.deposit(num)` and `account.withdraw(num)` with `num` being the amount in GBP (entering `1` is equivalent to £1).
 After finishing your transactions, use the command `account.printStatement()` to display your bank statement inside your terminal.\
 \